Last updated on June 22nd, 2020 at 04:31 pm

 Here’s a rundown of alternatives for paddlers:

-2. Just the good part through the cypress forest
+A two-hour kayak through the cypress forest

 This is the most common and popular kayak trip on the Loxahatchee River.